Richard Ofori (goalkeeper)

-Richard Ofori (born 1 November 1993) is a Ghanaian professional footballer who plays for Orlando Pirates of the South African Premier Division and the Ghana national football team as a goalkeeper.
+Richard Ofori (born 1 November 1993) is a Ghanaian professional footballer who play for AmaZulu FC of the South African Premier Division and the Ghana national football team as a goalkeeper.

 Club career

 Ghana

-Ofori spent a number of seasons with Westland FC (a second division club in Accra) before he joined Wa Allstars of Wa, Ghana.
+Ofori spent a number of seasons with Westland FC (a second-division club in Accra) before he joined Wa Allstars of Wa, Ghana.
 He had continuously been linked with moves to South Africa or Europe after his highly praised performances in the Ghanaian Premier League, and went on trial with Cape Town City in late 2016.
-He was voted best goalkeeper in the 2015 season and was instrumental in the All-Stars' clinching of their first ever title in 2016, again being voted the best goalkeeper.
+He was voted the best goalkeeper in the 2015 season and was instrumental in the All-Stars' clinching of their first-ever title in 2016, again being voted the best goalkeeper.

 Maritzburg United

 Ofori moved to Premier Soccer League club Maritzburg United on a three-year contract in 2018.

 Orlando Pirates

 On 20 October 2020, Ofori signed a three-year contract with Orlando Pirates.
 He played in the Orlando Pirates matches in the MTN 8 tournament.
 He started in goal in the final match as the Pirates won the trophy and ended their six-year trophy drought.
 They beat Bloemfontein Celtic 2–1 to win the trophy.